-The Budget and Finance committee must approve the purchase or disposition of any capital asset with a value of \$5,000 or more.
-The purchase or sale of any capital asset of higher value shall be approved by the board.
+The Executive Committee must approve the purchase or disposition of any capital asset with a value of \$5,000 or more.
+The purchase or sale of any capital asset of higher value shall be approved by the board of directors.